xbankov/product_bundle/README.md

 ### Notebooks

 - I have experimented with the code using notebooks, these are in general not currated or runnable.
-- The most interesting was gnn_experiment.ipynb, where I tried to use Graph Neural Network, unfortunately, my PC was not able to handle the calculations, therefore I stopped trying to make it work.
+- The most interesting was gnn_experiment.ipynb, where I tried to use Graph Neural Network, unfortunately, attempt was not successful as I devoted too much time to the other methods, there was little left for this novel approach.
 - In `analyse_bundles.ipynb` there is an random example of created bundles